TheAwiteb/data2sound/README.md

 The sound frequency is 202860Hz (202.86kHz), and the sound is mono.
 The sound is encoded in 16 bits.
 ## Disadvantages
 - The wave file size limit is 4GB, so you can't store more than 4GB of data in a single file.
-- The decoding speed is slow, so it will take a long time to decode a large file. (see benchmarks)
 ## Advantages
 - The sound file is a standard .wav file, so you can play it with any audio player.
 - The sound file will be the same size as the data file.